mobluse/chargen-maker/README.md

 # Chargen Maker
 Make a chargen file (character generator ROM) from an 8x8 text file with 512 characters.
+I.e. you can edit the fonts easily.

 \ = 0
 @ = 1